jusahah/NollaversioBlogi/content/nodejs/applymatrix.md

 +++

-PaperJs is great library for building scene hierarchies and world (e.g. game worlds).
+PaperJs is great library for building scene hierarchies and virtual worlds (e.g. game worlds).
 It is somewhat beginner-friendly; the documentation could be better, but for the most part, PaperJS library simply does what is expected.

-However, there is one big gotcha that tripped me over when I started using PaperJs; behaviour of applyMatrix-attribute.
+However, there is one big gotcha that tripped me over when I started using PaperJs; behaviour of *applyMatrix* -attribute.

 Lets start with an example.
 I want to build a christmas-themed scene.